MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/2-what-is-cd.md

 **Mara:** Azure DevOps integrates with several other continuous integration (CI) and CD solutions.
 Many solutions are out there, and we're not invested in any of them.
 If we were, it would make sense to use that one.
 Popular CI and CD systems include Jenkins, Circle CI, GitLab, Travis CI, and Azure Pipelines.

 These tools have similarities, but each also has its particular strengths.
 Some of these tools are open source, some are free, and some you have to pay for.
-They each also provide built-in integrations with other software tools.
+Each of them also provide built-in integrations with other software tools.

 For example, Jenkins is open source.
 It has many plug-ins, and many companies use it.
 You can run Circle CI in the cloud or on-premises.
 I think we would need to customize it.
 GitLab is a single application for the entire software development life cycle.
 It might be bigger than we want right now.
 We can keep using Azure Pipelines.